crs4/rocrate-validator/docs/14_graph_transformers.rst

 * accept exactly one ``rdflib.Graph``;
 * return an ``rdflib.Graph`` (returning ``None`` is an error);
+* define a stable, globally unique RDF identifier;
 * be deterministic for the same input graph;
 * avoid network access and process-global mutable state;
 * treat the graph as transient validator state, never as metadata to write back to the RO-Crate.

-The discovery mechanism covers modules bundled in the sibling catalog package ``rocrate_validator.transformers``.
-The engine remains in ``rocrate_validator.requirements.shacl.transformers``.
-This is not an entry-point system for arbitrary profile-local or third-party plugins.
+The discovery mechanism covers modules bundled in ``rocrate_validator.transformers``.
+It is not an entry-point system for arbitrary profile-local or third-party plugins.

 Function transformers
 ~~~~~~~~~~~~~~~~~~~~~